backdrop-contrib/pagerer/README.txt

 - item_label: Text to use to render a 'item' label.
 Defaults to: 'Item'.
 - item_range_label: Text to use to render a 'items range' label.
 Defaults
   to: 'Items'.

+- pageset_empty: Text to use to render the current page in the pager in case there are no items in the pageset (e.g. 'No pages to display').

 - page_title: Help text used when hovering a page link (e.g. 'Go to page
   @number').